matthewbeta/breadwanker.com/posts/wtf-bakers-percentages.md

 As best I can tell, it serves 2 purposes.

-The first is to allow a baker to scale recipes up (day for making a lot of dough in a real bakery) or down (say if you only have 300g of flour but still want to make a loaf).
+The first is to allow a baker to scale recipes up (say for making a lot of dough in a real bakery) or down (say if you only have 300g of flour but still want to make a loaf).

 The second is so you can tweak the *hydration* level (wetness) of the dough.

 ## Hydration

 The hydration level of your dough is the percentage of water.
-The dough in the basic recipe above would be 65% hydration.
+The dough in the basic recipe above would be 65% hydration (325/500=0.65).

 Most Sourdough recipes I have found are a lot wetter—around 75-80% hydration.
 Example: